 Which butter to use?

-Use any type of butter you have, just make sure it is unsalted.
+For this Instant Pot ghee recipe, you can use any type of butter you have, just make sure it is unsalted.

 How to store ghee?